 Create a Tactical Strategy

 Often, the reality of the day-to-day overwhelms the ability to be strategic.
-To create a strategy that your team can execute, it has to have tactical components.
-This means creating a strategy that can be implemented as a function of the tactical strategy they already know without adding incremental actions to their daily activities.
+That's why the strategy you adopt must have tactical components.
+By implementing your strategy as a function of the tactical strategy they already know, it doesn't add incremental actions to their daily activities.

 Align Your Sales Team

 Once your sales team accepts the strategy, define the execution tasks.
 Enforce these tasks with a cadence of accountability to ensure that the team is upholding the commitments they agreed upon.